thecollectiveconsulting/OllieBot/README.md

    4. Click **Grant admin consent for ...**

+9. grant Access to the Azure Sentinel resource.

+  1. Navigate to the Azure Sentinel Log Analytics workspace
+  2. Select **Access Control(IAM)**
+  3. Add the configuration app, with the **Azure Sentinel Contributer** role

 ### Deploy ARM to your Azure subscription

 1. Click on the **Deploy to Azure** button, this will help you deploy all the needed resources.